sauce-archives/ios-rdc-quickstart/README.md

 are (for now) just in Python.
 So you'll need to be familiar with running scripts on the command line, and have Python 2.x or better installed.

-First you'll need a couple of environment variables.
+To get these scripts to work, first you'll need a couple of environment variables.

 ### Environment variables